Piranha Plant: Mario franchise

 Miscellaneous appearances of the Piranha Plant within the extended Mario franchise include its presence as an item in Mario Kart 8 (2014) and its 2017 port for the Nintendo Switch.
-In both of these games, it is used to bite and flip over racers close to the player, as well as eat objects like banana peels in front of the player to prevent collisions.
+In both versions of the game, it is used to bite and flip over racers close to the player, as well as eat objects like banana peels in front of the player to prevent collisions.
+In the 2017 port, Piranha Plants can be used in the new Battle game mode Renegade Roundup, which has players using Piranha Plants as cops to catch the other team as robbers.
 A Piranha Plant puppet called Izzy appeared as the sidekick to the host of The Play Nintendo Show, a YouTube series that showcased Nintendo games, beginning in 2016.

-Super Mario Sunshine (2002) introduced Petey Piranha, a massive, flying, mutated Piranha Plant who is fought as a boss enemy.
-Petey Piranha has gone on to appear as a boss in various other Super Mario games, including Mario & Luigi: Paper Jam (2015) and Mario Tennis Aces.
+Yoshi's Island (1995) features a Piranha Plant known as Naval Piranha, who is fought as the boss enemy of the third world.
+Although Naval Piranha is normally enlarged by Kamek's magic prior to the battle, the player character Yoshi can launch an egg at the Piranha Plant beforehand to skip the fight, which results in Kamek exclaiming "OH MY!!!" and flying away.
+Super Mario Sunshine (2002) introduced Petey Piranha, a massive, flying, mutated Piranha Plant who is also fought as a boss enemy.
+Petey Piranha has gone on to appear as a boss in various other Mario games, including Mario & Luigi: Paper Jam (2015) and Mario Tennis Aces.
 Moreover, Petey Piranha has been featured as a playable character in kart racing games and sports video games such as Mario Kart: Double Dash (2003), Mario Kart 8 Deluxe, Mario Tennis Aces, Dr. Mario World, and Mario Kart Tour (2019), in some cases being added as part of downloadable content (DLC).
-Super Mario Galaxy (2007) introduced another oversized Piranha Plant variant known as Dino Piranha, which has a large club on the end of its tail, as well as a fiery version of Dino Piranha.
+Super Mario Galaxy (2007) introduced another oversized Piranha Plant variant known as Dino Piranha – which has a large club on the end of its tail – as well as a fiery version of Dino Piranha.
 Super Mario Bros.
-Wonder (2023) features a new variant known as Trottin' Piranha Plants, which sing and walk around outside of pipes.
+Wonder (2023) features a new variant known as Trottin' Piranha Plants, which walk around outside of pipes.